To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Spits out food

 “Rotten teeth” seems to be a catch-all term.
-This term describes broken teeth, teeth with cavities, and a mouth with gum disease.
+This term describes not only a dog tooth infection but also broken teeth, teeth with cavities, and a mouth with gum disease.
 When you look in your dog’s mouth and see broken teeth, black spots, holes, and bad breath, your dog likely has a dental problem.

-It’s essential to understand what dental concerns your pup might be facing based on their breed genetics.
+It’s essential to understand your pup’s dental concerns based on their breed genetics.
 And, if your dog’s breed is prone to dental concerns, you might want to consider getting pet insurance with good dental coverage to help manage the finances as they age.

 Can Bad Teeth Cause Other Health Concerns?

 An infection in a dog’s mouth can cause them to be more susceptible to other health conditions.
 Gum disease is a precursor to heart disease and complicates diabetes.
-If a tooth gets infected and goes untreated, that infection can spread to the nose, eyes, and even the bloodstream where it can infect the entire body.
+If a tooth gets infected and goes untreated, that infection can spread to the nose, eyes, and even the bloodstream, infecting the entire body.

 Here are some signs and symptoms you may notice if your dog has bad teeth or mouth pain.